 - Other – 8 percent conversion rate

-Once you determine which industry of the above best fits your company, you have an idea of what your average rate of conversions will be.
+Once you determine which industry of the above best fits your company, you have an idea of what your average lead conversion rate will be.
 Of course, you don’t just want to predict or assume this information.

 Instead, you should calculate your company’s lead conversion rate.
 How do you go about doing that?

-So, with this example, you’d take 500 leads and divide it by 120 converted leads.
+So, with this example, you’d take 500 leads and divide them by 120 converted leads.
 That gives you a conversion rate of 4.17 percent, which is low for some industries.